bibjaw99/workstation/README.md

 |        7         | Office tools          |
 |        8         | System tools and Misc |

-## keymaps : for Hyprland and Sway
+## keymaps : for Hyprland and Sway (AI generated tables please look into the `keymaps.config` files for more details)

 - I am using keychords like keybindings.